 The truth is, employees have rights under the law.
-Sacramento employee rights lawyer Deborah Barron has been helping workers combat unlawful employment practices since 1991.
-Built on her experience, the Barron Law Corporation builds strong cases on behalf of Sacramento-area workers who have been mistreated by their employers.
+Employee rights lawyer Deborah Barron has been helping workers in Sacramento combat unlawful employment practices since 1991.
+Built on her experience, the Barron Law builds strong cases on behalf of workers in those areas who have been mistreated by their employers.

 Attorney Barron has experience representing employers as well.
 In fact, she has trained human resources departments at various companies on properly handling employment law issues.
 This allows her to see both sides of a case and anticipate some of the arguments an employer is likely to use.

-The Barron Law Corporation has successfully represented employees in and around Sacramento who were facing serious issues related to:
+Barron Law has successfully represented employees in and around Sacramento, San Francisco, and Walnut Creek who were facing serious issues related to:

 A Note on Severance Packages

-To arrange a free initial consultation to discuss your employment law concerns and your rights as an employee, please call 916-486-1712 or toll free 800-LAW-5908.
+To arrange a free initial consultation to discuss your employment law concerns and your rights as an employee, please call toll-free (800) 529-5908.
 We also offer a free case evaluation via e-mail for prospective clients.